Undergraduate

 EMPLOYMENT

 When you graduate, you will have transformed yourself from an ambitious individual into a skilled and business-minded graduate.
-You will have gained valuable new skills which prepare you for work and graduate entry into management training programmes.
+You will have gained valuable new skills which prepare you for work and graduate entry into training programmes.
 We have used our close links with industry partners to make sure the programme is highly practical, career-focused and industry-informed so you are ready for a successful business or management career.
 We are proud to work with our student panel to ensure our teaching is relevant, inclusive and respectful for all.

 With opportunities to take part in a year-long paid work placement, a dedicated Professional Development module and support from the University’s careers team and our Launch entrepreneurship experts, we ensure you are equipped with the skills and experience employers are looking for.